oe/duplex-message/packages/simple-electron-ipc/README.md

   });
 ```

-The usage of `MainMessageHub` and `RendererMessageHub` have subtle differences, due to the main process can send messages to multi renderers, but a renderer process can only send messages to the main process.
+The usage of `MainMessageHub` and `RendererMessageHub` have subtle differences, because the main process can send messages to multi renderers, but a renderer process can only send messages to the main process.

 ### emit